zecure/shadowd.zecure.org/content/overview/php_connector.md

 Afterwards edit your *php.ini* and set *auto_prepend_file* to */usr/share/shadowd/shadowd_connector.php*.
 The change will take effect after you restart your web server, but you should wait with that until the configuration of the module is completely done.

-Apache servers can also use a *.htaccess* file to set *auto_prepend_file* for specific directories only.
-There is an example for this at *misc/examples/.htaccess*.

-## Examples

 ### Apache

 If you are using Apache you can easily load the connector for single vhosts only: